MaterializeInc/materialize/doc/developer/guide.md

 ## Prepping Confluent

 Like we mentioned above, you need to have a few Confluent services running to get Materialize to work.
-To prep what you need (for the [demo], at least), run the following:
+To prep what you need, run the following:

 ```shell
 confluent local start kafka     # Also starts zookeeper